sebbarry/go-foldermanager/README.md

 # A simple folder manager tool written in go.

-## This tool aims to simplify the folder renaming process.
+## This tool allows a user to rename folders and all subsequent child directories.

+Some folder renaming options are:

-1. Capitalize first letter.
+1. Capitalize first letter ex.
+Title.
-3. Lower Case entire name.
+2. Lower Case entire name ex. title.

 ## Instructions: